DmytroHeorhin/ZooInSafety/README.md

             }
         }

- And time to time corpses are being removed from the morgue if there are enough corpses in the zoo.
+ And time to time corpses are being removed from the morgue if there is enough corpses in the zoo.

         public static void RemoveAnimalsIfNeeded()
         {